saxinte/react-js-datatable/README.md

-# react-js-table
+# react-js-datatable
-spare time - playing with ReactJS
+spare time - playing with ReactJS.
+This small app provide a table rendered using ReactJS.
+Each cell can be modified and the user can add or remove an entry in the table.